graniticio/granitic/doc/tutorial/001-fundamentals.md

 }
 ```

 A component definition file has two sections.
-The <code>packages</code> section declares the Go packages containing the
+The `packages` section declares the Go packages containing the
 code that you intend to use as components.
-The <code>components</code> section declares uniquely named components that
+The `components` section declares uniquely named components that
 you want to be managed by Granitic.

-The sole component in this file, <code>artistHandler</code>, is an instance of <code>handler.WsHandler</code>, a built-in Granitic
+The sole component in this file, `artistHandler`, is an instance of `handler.WsHandler`, a built-in Granitic
 type.
-A <code>ws.WsHandler</code> coordinates the bulk of the request processing lifecycle as well as managing error-handling
+A `ws.WsHandler` coordinates the bulk of the request processing lifecycle as well as managing error-handling
 for a web service request.

 One of the fields on this component, `Logic`, expects another component to be injected into to it.
 In this case